 MBARI has a formal seminar program that is open to the public, our seminars are generally on Wednesday mornings from 11 am to noon.
 You can find more information on the program and upcoming speakers on the seminar blog below.
 NOTE: the 2020 seminar program is moving to a Virtual Webinar program – Stay tuned and check back for speakers or follow us on social media to get updates.

 MBARI’s summer internship program started in 1997 and currently runs for ten weeks (June-August) every year.
-The application process for 2021 (June 7 – August 13) is now open (Deadline is February 22, 2021 at 1700 hours PST).
+The application process for 2022 (June 6 – August 12) is now OPEN (Application deadline is February 7th, 2022 at 0800 hours PST – 8 am).
 We accept up to 12 interns each year although some years we do have additional interns with external funding.
 Visit the link below for more information about the program and the application process.

 MBARI is also working with the National Science Foundation-funded Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) and the Global Ocean Biogeochemistry Array (GO-BGC) to facilitate the adoption of ocean profiling floats by schools interested in working with real data – see link below for more information.

 MBARI collaborated with a National Science Foundation-funded Center for Microbial Oceanography: Research and Education (C-MORE) and has some science kits available for loan.
 You do have to arrange pickup and drop-off of these kits, you can find more information (all the lesson plans are posted online) and signup instructions below.